plger/SRAdownload/README.md

 ## Output

-For each SRA Experiment, a folder will be created with both the SRX id and the GSM id (if any), containing the downloaded fastq files.
+For each SRA Experiment, a folder will be created with both the SRX id and the GSM id (if any), containing the downloaded fastq.gz files, e.g.: `SRXxxxx.GSMxxxx/SRRxxxx_1.fastq.gz`, `SRXxxxx.GSMxxxx/SRRxxxx_2.fastq.gz`, etc.

 ## Notes/disclaimers